rdfostrich/article-swj2020-cobra/content/related-work.md

 a new snapshot is created for the next version to avoid long version reconstruction times.
 [OSTRICH](cite:cites ostrich) is a hybrid IC/CB/TB approach that exploits the advantages of each strategy to provide a trade-off between storage requirements and querying efficiency.
-Experiments show that the hybrid strategy followed by OSTRICH is more beneficial than having just a single storage strategy, as it allows efficient execution of all query atoms.
-Furthermore, it has been shown that OSTRICH offers a good basis for exposing RDF archives via [low-cost Web APIs](cite:cites vtpf), and as an index in query engines such as [Comunica](cite:cites ostrich_comunica,comunica).
-The main disadvantage of OSTRICH is that it leads to scalability issues in terms of ingestion time for many versions.
+Experiments show that OSTRICH achieves good querying performance for all query atoms, but suffers from scalability issues in terms of ingestion time for many versions.
 As such, we build upon OSTRICH in this work, and attempt to solve this problem.

 ### RDF Archiving Benchmarks